 Track A: Seed Grants to Support Interdisciplinary External Proposals for Pilot Funding

 These grants are designed to support inter-disciplinary, cross-college teams that are at the initial stages of collaboration in pursuing external grants for early-stage (pilot) projects.
-Teams should involve at least four faculty from at least two colleges and already have a project idea and have identified an external pilot grant.
+Teams should already have a project idea and have identified an external pilot grant.
 Pilot grants are small, short-term funding designed to support preliminary or exploratory research projects.
 They are typically used to generate initial data or test new ideas that can provide the basis for larger, longer-term research projects.

 This seed grant will provide up to $1000 to support: